Zhehao-P/terraform-analysis-agent/README.md

 This project provides an MCP (Model Context Protocol) server that can:
 1. Ingest Terraform repositories for analysis
-2. Search for relevant code when debugging Terraform errors
+2. Search for examples of specific Terraform resources
 3. Integrate with any MCP-compatible client (Claude, Windsurf, etc.)

 The server uses ChromaDB for vector storage and efficient semantic search.